GoGL3/GoGL3.github.io/_posts/2021-02-25-negsampling.md

 ---
 title: "[RecBasics] Negative samples in Top-K recommender task (Part 1)"
+excerpt: "In this post, we will dive into negative sampling for test / train instances in recommendation system."
 date: 2021-02-25 10:00 -0400
 author : 정여진
 categories :